ibm-cloud-docs/sap/sap-offerings-netweaver-iaas-intel-bare-metal-profiles.md

 | | 384 | 384 GB RAM |
 {: caption="Profile naming for SAP NetWeaver Intel servers" caption-side="top"}

-(*) Only the servers that are listed in the [SAP Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=iaas;ve:28) are supported for HANA workloads.
+(*) Only the servers that are listed in the [SAP Hardware Directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=iaas;ve:28){: external} are supported for HANA workloads.
 {: note}

 ## Profiles available on Hourly Consumption Billing